Trovemaster/TROVE/docs/source/kinetic.rst

 Available basic function types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following basic function types are currently available for the KEO ``BASIC-FUNCTION`` constructor:
+The following basic function types are currently available for the KEO ``Automatic`` type to be used with the ``BASIC-FUNCTION`` constructor:

 +-------+---------+------------------+
 |   #   | Keyword | Function         |